gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 You will find here all my personal notes, conclusions, trenches experiences, discoveries, practices, sharable code solutions and everything I learned as success or failure evidence of how I become an elite developer.

 The main idea is share, as a logger, the step-by-step of my developer transition trace.
-Maybe is useful for you any part of this process, maybe you can identify a pattern that helps you to figure out your own way, or maybe you are slapping your keyboard until finding a solution without result and casually I wrote about that, whatever the case feel free to use or enrich or discuss about this blog.
+Maybe any part of this process is useful for you, maybe you can identify a pattern that helps you to figure out your own way, or maybe you are slapping your keyboard until finding a solution without result and casually I wrote about that, whatever the case feel free to use or enrich or discuss about this blog.